jozefg/drafts/constructivism.md

 I carefully chose the words "being provable" because we can easily introduce these as a hypothesis to a proof and still have a sound system.
+Indeed this is not uncommon when working in Coq or Agda.
 They're just not a readily available tool.

 There are a lot of different incarnations of constructive logic, in fact pretty much every logic has a constructive cousin.
 They all share